 If you decide you must have a Hoya, other varieties that are not quite so expensive.

 04 of 06

 Philodendron Minima ($50 to $8,150)

 The common name for the tropical Rhaphidophora Tetrasperma is Philodendron Minima.
-It is also known as 'Mini Monstera' or 'Piccolo.'
+The plant is often referred to as 'Mini Monstera' or 'Piccolo.'

-As New Zealand's passion for houseplants is growing during the pandemic, an extremely rare variegated specimen sold in August 2020 for $8,150 on the country's largest trading site Trade Me.
+As New Zealand's passion for houseplants gows, an extremely rare variegated specimen sold in August 2020 for $8,150 on the country's largest trading site Trade Me.

 What makes this sale even more surprising is that the small minima had only four leaves.
 Sold modestly in a six-inch black plastic pot, the intrigue came about as a result of the description, which showcased the plant as "very rare" and "with stunning yellow variegation on every leaf."

 Prices of P. lynamii and P. joepii are also increasing.
-While typical P. minima sell for $20 to $50, variegated varieties are much more expensive.
-Houseplant enthusiasts seek variation in spots, streaks and blocks.Continue to 5 of 6 below.
+While typical P. minima sell for $20 to $50, variegated varieties cost more.
+Houseplant enthusiasts seek variation in spots, streaks, and blocks.Continue to 5 of 6 below.

 05 of 06